Traveling to Canada during Covid-19: What you need to know before you go - KION546

 Ontario, Canada’s most populous province, has issued a stay-at-home order that took effect January 14 and applies to the whole province, including Toronto and Ottawa.

-Quebec is under a full lockdown and on January 9 became the first province to enact a curfew, with residents needing to be in their homes from 8 p.m. until 5 a.m.
+Quebec has eased its lockdown restrictions, allowing some non-essential businesses to reopen, though a curfew remains in place with residents needing to be in their homes from 8 p.m. until 5 a.m.

 Prince Edward Island, Canada’s smallest province, has adopted some of the country’s strictest Covid-19 prevention measures, with non-residents needing to apply for approval to visit in advance.